dwightjack/yuzu/packages/application/docs/sandbox.md

 # Sandbox

-Sandbox creates a hub that groups a set of components within a container DOM element and manages their initialization and lifecyle.
+Sandbox is a special component that creates a hub to group a set of components within a container DOM element and manage their initialization and lifecyle.

 An example scenario might be a panel of your interface where you place multiple instances of your components, start and stop them while keeping everything separated from other parts of the application.